About Industrial-Organizational Psychology

 Are you going to give you business to the person who guesses, or the person who researches what’s going on and how to fix it in your specific situation?

-I-O Psychology is a complex topic, but some key points make it a lot easier to understand.
-The key points that I’ve chosen to cover are:
+I-O Psychology can be a complex topic, but some key points make it a lot easier to understand.
+The key points that I think are important are:

 I hope that these topics will give you a good understanding of I-O Psychology and the concepts behind it.
 But, if you have any questions that I’ve not addressed, please feel free to contact me.